SerhiyDmytruk/vue-bootcamp-level-1/src/assets/live-quiz-questions/questions.md

 ---

-Which of the following types are valid to provide the `key` attribute
+Which of the following data types are valid to provide the `key` attribute

 #